Learn about Gmail analytics and how to gather important metrics and reports on activity that is happening in Gmail.

 It means that everyone in your team has access to the team inbox, inside their business accounts.
 This is a secure and transparent way of managing shared email addresses.
 You can learn more about how Drag works as a place to share team inboxes here.

-Drag works with “boards”, that can be your shared inbox or a task management place.
-Inside these boards, you have columns, that can be named with stages you usually need to identify in your workflow.
 Inside columns, you can create cards, that can be tasks or the emails you receive in the email address.
 It’s possible to drag and drop these cards between columns, so you can let your team know in which stage a ticket or lead is at the moment.

 Most importantly, Drag allows you to track Gmail analytics and generate reports across all of your shared boards.
+You can filter by tag, user, or board, allowing managers to keep track of team productivity, customer service ticket resolution, closed sales and so on.

-2. Analytics for Gmail.
+2. EmaiLess Analytics for Gmail.

-Price:
+Price: N/A

 Google Marketplace Reviews: 3.8 stars

-Analytics for Gmail is an add-on for Google Sheets that integrates with your Gmail.
+EmaiLess Analytics for Gmail is an add-on for Google Sheets that integrates with your Gmail.
 With this tool, you can know how fast you are replying to emails, what are the most efficient times for your team, and many other aspects.

 It collects data from your email account and sends it to a spreadsheet.
 There you can keep track of your response times to emails.